vuuren/C2C_bootcamp_start/README.md

 # C2C_bootcamp_start

 We will use this project as a base for our C2C bootcamp exercises.
 It is based on the code from [Spotify Web API authorization examples](https://github.com/spotify/web-api-auth-examples).
 In the app.js we are using the code for tge authorization code method.
-This project contains basic demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API]

 The places where you need to insert code are marked by comments and will be also mentioned during the bootcamp.